Organic Farming Scheme - OFS

 Frequently asked question on the Organic Farming Scheme by Cattle farmers

-There are dedicated Organic marts throughout Ireland, information regarding the marts can be found on the Organic Trust website (CLICK ON LINK - Organic Trust).
+There are dedicated Organic marts throughout Ireland.
+Information regarding the marts can be found on the News/Events section of the Organic Trust website or on the Organic Trading Hub.
 Organic cattle can also be bought from private Organic farmers.
 IMPORTANT: Any organic stock bought on an in-conversion farm in the first 3 months from the start of the conversion period lose their organic status.

 Organic livestock should be sourced in the first instance.
 If not available, a derogation for non-organic livestock representing 10% of your adult stock must be obtained from the Organic Trust prior to purchase (non-Organic for replacement purposes).
 A non-organic bull can be purchased for breeding at any time.